Pikey Peak Short Trek: 9 Days In The Khumbu Region

 - The Pikey Peak Trek is a hidden gem in the Everest region of Nepal.
 Visit monasteries, learn about Sherpa culture, and take in breathtaking 360-degree views of Makalu, Kanchenjunga, and Mount Everest from the 4,065-meter peak.
 Ideal for a quick trip through the Himalayas.

-Why You Should Do The Pikey Peak Trek?
+Why You Should Do The Pikey Peak Trekking?

 The most breathtaking and bizarre views of the mountains, terraced farms, and woods of rhododendron, hemlock, and magnolia await you if you go to Pikey Peak.
 Sherpas and Tamangs make up the majority of the local population in the Pike Peak Trek area.
 Because of this, the entire area is heavily influenced by Buddhism in terms of culture, customs, and architecture, with mani stones, Buddhist stupas, and century-old monasteries dotting the landscape.
 Yak herding is also observed in many locations.
 But this trek's main draw is its distinctive scenery and landscapes.
 It is one of the short treks that will take approximately 9 days to 14 days to complete.
 Pike Peak's short itinerary has provided all the activities and facilities that are required for this route.